fastify/fastify-bearer-auth/Readme.md

 * `contentType`: If the content to be sent is anything other than `application/json`, then the `contentType` property must be set (optional)
 * `bearerType`: string specifying the Bearer string (optional)
+* `bearerTypeCaseSensitive`: Configure if the bearerType should be case sensitive.
+Default is set to true. (optional)
 * `function auth (key, req) {}` : this function will test if `key` is a valid token.
    The function must return a literal `true` if the key is accepted or a literal `false` if rejected.
 The function may also return a promise that resolves to